stippi/voice-assistant/README.md

 Not providing the PicoVoiceAccessKey will most likely break wake-word detection.
 In theory, the Browser Speech Recognition API is used as a fallback, but it hasn't been tested in a while.

-To get an API key for the Google APIs, you need create a "project" in the [Google developer console](https://console.cloud.google.com) and enable the following APIs:
+To get an API key for the Google APIs, you need to create a "project" in the [Google developer console](https://console.cloud.google.com) and enable the following APIs:

 - Maps JavaScript API
 - Places API (New)